khabibegle16/node-wifi-2.0/README.md

 </div>

-We wish to be clear in saying that this module is inspired from [node-wifi-control](https://github.com/msolters/wifi-control-node) but with some slight modifications to certain functions such as the various OS-specific parsers for terminal output as we noticed that these parsers did not work well on certain operating systems.
+We wish to be clear in saying that this module is inspired from [node-wifi-control](https://github.com/friedrith/node-wifi) the only changes we have made is related to WPA3 wifi security.

 > As everything with hardware dependencies, weird behaviors may happen depending of your configuration.
 You should never hesitate to notify us about a specificity of your OS/Hardware/Wifi card/whatever.